 The DBS will issue a disclosure certificate directly to you, this will not be sent to the College.
 However, it is a condition of employment that we view the original certificate therefore the HR team will arrange a suitable time with you to bring the certificate into the College.
-Applicants who are unable to attend to provide the certificate are required to send in the certificate by post and the original certificate will then be returned to you on your first working day.
+Applicants who are unable to attend to provide the certificate are required to send in a certified copy by post or email within two weeks of the original disclosure certificate being received.
+Please be aware, where a certified copy is sent, the original disclosure certificate must still be provided on your first working day.